Setting up HTTP/2 on your web server

 How to set up HTTP/2 on Apache from source

-HTTP/2 also requires HTTPS so if you don't run that on your server, there is little point in continuing until you get that set up.
+HTTP/2 requires HTTPS so if you don't run that on your server, there is little point in continuing until you get that set up.
 Well to be honest, technically the spec doesn't require HTTPS but all browser vendors have said they will only support this over HTTPS so it might as well.
 Additionally some browsers also requires a decent HTTPS set up with modern ciphers.
-For example Chrome blacklists a number of older ciphers and will give an error if you try to use HTTP/2 when your server is configured to use these ciphers.
+The HTTP/2 spec blacklists a number of older ciphers and so some browsers (e.g. Chrome) will give an error if you try to use HTTP/2 when your server is configured to use these ciphers.
 HTTP/2 also requires a fairly recent version of openssl (1.0.2 or above) - which also means you've now excuse not to use a decent cipher list :-)

 Apache is usually installed as part of package manager on Linux (e.g. yum or apt-get) but these often lag behind the latest versions, so, while you might be lucky enough to be on a linux install with the latest Apache version (Debian seems very up to date for example), it's likely you will need to download and compile the source code to get the latest version.
 This sounds more intimidating that it really is however I will advise that should only be attempted by experienced system administrators.
 Package Managers allow you to easily keep on top of security patches whereas installing from source does not.
 Additionally source packages should be verified to ensure they have not been tampered with when downloading them, which is not covered in these steps (see the Apache documentation on how to verify files).
-With that out of the way, the below commands will download and install Apache 2.4.23 into the default /usr/local/apache2 directory and enable HTTP/2 support:
+With that out of the way, the below commands will download and install the latest Apache into the default /usr/local/apache2 directory and enable HTTP/2 support on Centos or Red Hat Linux:

 After this you need to add the /usr/local/lib/ and /usr/local/ssl/lib directories to the LD_LIBRARY_PATH.
 This can be set by either setting the LD_LIBRARY_PATH variable for the user, or by editing the /usr/local/apache2/bin/envvars script: